BA (Hons), PgDip Nutrition Science and Practice

 Thanks to The Primal Blueprint and Mark Sisson’s website: www.marksdailyapple.com, I gradually started to try out some basic primal movements, invented ways to walk more, and realised that you’re never too old or out of practice to improve your balance, strength and flexibility.
 A friend of mine always used to carry my suitcases as I was so weak; now I go out of my way to lift things and test my strength.
 I might have lost health and fitness on my way into middle age but I’m going through, and hopefully beyond, middle age with a much better chance of staying healthy and mobile and with a much deeper appreciation of the primal delights that are ours for the taking.

-I’m delighted that, as a Primal Health Coach, I can support others as they identify and work towards their own goals for health and vitality.
+I’m delighted that, as a Primal Health Coach, I can support others as they work towards their own goals for health and vitality.
+Additionally my health coaching journey brought me to the postgraduate studies that have qualified me as a Registered Nutritional Therapist, allowing me to provide more specific support for people struggling with particular health challenges.